Life Insurance with Aplastic Anemia (Bone Marrow Aplasia).

-Accidental death policies can also be a potential way for an individual to be to provide some coverage for their family however it’s very important to understand that these “types” of policies are NOT true life insurance policies.
-They are only “accident policies” which means that they will never provide coverage in the event that you die from a natural cause of death!
+Accidental death policies can also be a potential way for an individual to be to provide some coverage for their family; however it’s very important to understand that these “types” of policies are NOT true life insurance policies.
+They are only “accident policies”, which means that they will never provide coverage if you die from a natural cause of death!

 Now the good news…

-Is that these “types” of policies will allow you to purchase more than $25,000 dollars in coverage and that they are relatively inexpensive however in the event that you die from:
+Is that these “types” of policies will allow you to purchase more than 25,000 dollars in coverage and that they are relatively inexpensive; however, if you die from: